Inclusive fitness: Altruism

-The occurrence of sibling cannibalism in several species underlines the point that inclusive fitness theory should not be understood to simply predict that genetically related individuals will inevitably recognize and engage in positive social behaviors towards genetic relatives.
-Only in species that have the appropriate traits in their gene pool, and in which individuals typically interacted with genetic relatives in the natural conditions of their evolutionary history, will social behavior potentially be elaborated, and consideration of the evolutionarily typical demographic composition of grouping contexts of that species is thus a first step in understanding how selection pressures upon inclusive fitness have shaped the forms of its social behavior.
-Dawkins gives a simplified illustration:
+The occurrence of sibling cannibalism in several species underlines the point that inclusive fitness theory should not be understood to simply predict that genetically related individuals will inevitably recognize and engage in positive social behaviours towards genetic relatives.
+Only in species that have the appropriate traits in their gene pool, and in which individuals typically interacted with genetic relatives in the natural conditions of their evolutionary history, will social behaviour potentially be elaborated, and consideration of the evolutionarily typical demographic composition of grouping contexts of that species is thus a first step in understanding how selection pressures upon inclusive fitness have shaped the forms of its social behaviour.
+Richard Dawkins gives a simplified illustration:

-Evidence from a variety of species including humans, primates and other social mammals suggests that contextual cues (such as familiarity) are often significant proximate mechanisms mediating the expression of altruistic behavior, regardless of whether the participants are always in fact genetic relatives or not.
-This is nevertheless evolutionarily stable since selection pressure acts on the typical conditions, not on the rare occasions where actual genetic relatedness differs from that normally encountered (see Sherman above).
+Evidence from a variety of species including primates and other social mammals suggests that contextual cues (such as familiarity) are often significant proximate mechanisms mediating the expression of altruistic behaviour, regardless of whether the participants are always in fact genetic relatives or not.
+This is nevertheless evolutionarily stable since selection pressure acts on typical conditions, not on the rare occasions where actual genetic relatedness differs from that normally encountered.
 Inclusive fitness theory thus does not imply that organisms evolve to direct altruism towards genetic relatives.
-Many popular treatments do however promote this interpretation, as illustrated in a recent review:
+Many popular treatments do however promote this interpretation, as illustrated in a review:

 Such misunderstandings of inclusive fitness' implications for the study of altruism, even amongst professional biologists utilizing the theory, are widespread, prompting prominent theorists to regularly attempt to highlight and clarify the mistakes.
-Here is one recent example of attempted clarification from West et al. (2010):
+An example of attempted clarification is West et al. (2010):

-Green-beard effects
+Green-beard effect

-As well as interactions in reliable contexts of genetic relatedness, altruists may also have some way to recognize altruistic behavior in unrelated individuals and be inclined to support them.
-As Dawkins points out in The Selfish Gene (Chapter 6) and The Extended Phenotype, this must be distinguished from the green-beard effect.
+As well as interactions in reliable contexts of genetic relatedness, altruists may also have some way to recognize altruistic behaviour in unrelated individuals and be inclined to support them.
+As Dawkins points out in The Selfish Gene and The Extended Phenotype, this must be distinguished from the green-beard effect.

 The green-beard effect is the act of a gene (or several closely linked genes), that: